Topic: Sliders DVD Releases (Universal, Mill Creek, SD blu-ray, Restoration)

 Some fans playing these Season 1 episode DVDs on upscaling blu-ray players have achieved passable results where the video is at least an adequate DVD image, likely due to their players providing a more capable deinterlacing process than what is in standard blu-ray machines.

-Season 2 Video Quality: Season 2 achieves average DVD video quality.
+Season 2 Video Quality: Season 2 achieves good DVD video quality.
 From Season 2 onward, SLIDERS would have been edited on digital videotape, introduced by Panasonic in 2005 with its 540 lines of resolution becoming the industry standard.
 Digital videotape can hold a scaled-down version of the film image that retains an approximation of the original sharpness, although a portion of the detail is lost.
-While DVD compression diminishes some of this with blur and compression & interlacing artifacts, the image is clear and well-defined.
+Thanks to the high video quality, any image degradation from DVD compression or player deinterlacing methods is minor.

 Season 4 - 5 Video Quality: These episodes have excellent DVD quality with impressive levels of sharpness, detail and clarity that exceeds Season 3.
 Seasons 4 - 5 were filmed on what appears to be 16mm film, a smaller sized stock with the image composed of film grains larger than the 35mm film used in Seasons 1 - 3.
 Despite DVD compression, the larger image grains have kept the video quality extremely sharp for these final seasons.

 Packaging: The Season 1 & 2 box set were presented in foam sleeves while the individual seasons were granted card and plastic packaging.
 The Season 3 discs are double-sided discs that require flipping them to see additional episodes.

 Availability: Some of these sets are available online, previously used and priced from $8 - $45 USD.
 The complete series set is entirely sold out.